zenobio93/seat-docs/docs/installation_guides/centos7.md

 numprocs=4
 directory=/var/www/seat
 stopwaitsecs=600
-user=www-data
+user=apache
 ```
-Save your file and reload `supervisord` so that it is aware of the changes that we have made:
+Save your file and start `supervisord` so that it is aware of the changes that we have made:
 ```
-supervisorctl reload
+systemctl start supervisord.service
 ```
 Lastly, check that everything is OK and the workers have started up:
 ```
-[root@seat seat]# supervisorctl status seat1          RUNNING    pid 2677, uptime 0:01:13
+[root@seat seat]# supervisorctl status seat:seat-8000                   RUNNING    pid 5083, uptime 0:00:28
+seat:seat-8001                   RUNNING    pid 5082, uptime 0:00:28
+seat:seat-8002                   RUNNING    pid 5085, uptime 0:00:28
+seat:seat-8003                   RUNNING    pid 5084, uptime 0:00:28
 ```
 If you do not have output such as in the above block, check the log files for any possible errors.

 ### crontab
 So far, we have SeAT workers running meaning that it is ready to process jobs that enter the Queue.
 We now need a way to add jobs to that Queue for processing by the workers.
 SeAT has a build in schedule for when what should run at which interval.
 With the cronjob, we are simply telling SeAT to check every minute "is there anything we should be doing?".
-We will add the cronjob as the `www-data` user as this is the user that has had all its [permissions](#seat-permissions) configured earlier.
+We will add the cronjob as the `apache` user as this is the user that has had all its [permissions](#seat-permissions) configured earlier.

-Open up the crontab for `www-data` with:
+Open up the crontab for `apache` with:
 ```
-crontab -u www-data -e
+crontab -u apache -e
 ```
 Next, paste the following line at the bottom of the file (remember to check the path if you chose one other that the one in this guide):
 ```